d12frosted/elpa-mirror/stable-melpa/universal-sidecar-readme.txt

 their first (and only mandatory) argument the buffer for which the sidecar is being displayed.

+Additionally, fontification of sections may be performed by the `universal-sidecar-fontify-as' macro.
+This macro includes a provision to allow you to set some buffer-local variables before the fontification mode is enabled.
+This is done using `universal-sidecar-fontify-default-bindings', which takes a list of lists, such that the first element of the list is the name of the buffer, and the second element is the expression to evaluate the binding for.

 Finally, sidecar buffers are displayed using `display-window'.
 This means that how the buffer is displayed is easily configurable from `display-buffer-alist'.
 The author's configuration is shown